fatgeekuk/PortRAYNewTech/README.md

 running the tests :-

-> make tests
+    make tests

 making portray :-

-> make portray
+    make portray

 executing portray :-

     bin/portray examples/example_1.sce

 This will eventually generate a TGA file of the resultant scene.
+At the moment, it will simply acknowledge that it does not HATE the example scene file.

 Review the WIKI for progress (or lack thereof)